DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 * Four days ago, Diona traveled to the Temple alongside three of her most trusted friends: Coryllus (a **berserker**), Meda (a **berserker**), and Duras (a **scout**), to complete the *Rite of Resilience* and prove her worthiness to take her mother’s place as chief.
 (To complete the trial, Diona must endure six days of meditation and contemplation within the Amber Temple.)
 * Ordinarily, the rite takes place upon the central floor of the temple, within the [[#Nave]].
 This time, however, the companions were surprised when the temple’s three **flameskulls** (whom the Mountain Folk call “spirits of fire") attacked them without warning.
 (The Mountain Folk and flameskulls struck a bargain centuries ago: In exchange for sharing stories with the bored and lonely flameskulls, Rite participants would be allowed to visit the central [[#Nave]], but could travel no further into the temple.
 Unbeknownst to the Mountain Folk, Neferon has since directed the flameskulls to revoke that bargain.)
-* Three of them—Diona, Coryllus, and Duras—escaped into <span class="citation">X15.
-Southwest Annex (p.
+* Three of them—Diona, Coryllus, and Duras—escaped into <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X15SouthwestAnnex">X15.
+Southwest Annex</a> (p.
 186)</span>, but Meda was separated in the chaos.
 Only the arrival of “Heinrich"—an elderly man who claimed to be a wizard and the caretaker of the Amber Temple—convinced the flameskulls to cease their attack and allow the Mountain Folk to reunite.
 * Heinrich, after hearing their story, agreed to allow them to carry out their Rite in the temple’s southwest annex, but declined to allow them to stay in the [[#Nave]].
 In exchange for allowing them to remain, Heinrich demanded they donate an item of power or valuable secret as a tribute to the temple—a payment Diona made by relinquishing her *stone of good luck* (an heirloom she had received from her father).
 * Once the four reunited, Meda refused to speak of what she had seen in the deeper reaches of the temple.
 “That night, we all had nightmares," Diona says wearily, “but none worse than Meda," whose screams awoke the others twice that night.
 * This morning, Diona and Coryllus awoke to find Meda and Duras missing.
 Diona is determined to track them through the temple, while Coryllus is convinced that the two are “already as good as dead"—and that if he and Diona follow them, Heinrich and his flameskull cronies will see to it that they join Meda and Duras in death.